idominikbrame/margaritaLookup/README.md

 # margaritaLookup
-Look up a what you need for a margarita
+Look up what you need for a margarita